 The city has magnificent public precincts and royal palaces which cover a fourth or even a third of the entire area.
 For just as each of the kings would, from a love of splendour, add some ornament to the public monuments, so he would provide himself at his own expense with a residence in addition to those already standing.

 The city grew to become the largest in the known world at the time, attracting scholars, scientists, philosophers, mathematicians, artists, and historians.
-Eratosthenes (c.276-194 BCE) calculated the circumference of the earth to within 50 miles (80 km) at Alexandria.
+Eratosthenes (l. c.276-194 BCE) calculated the circumference of the earth to within 50 miles (80 km) at Alexandria.
 Euclid taught at the university there.
-Archimedes (287-212 BCE) the great mathematician and astronomer may have taught there and was certainly studied there.
-The greatest engineer and mathematician of his day, Hero (also known as Heron, 10-70 CE) was born and lived in Alexandria.
+Archimedes (l.
+287-212 BCE) the great mathematician and astronomer may have taught there and was certainly studied there.
+The greatest engineer and mathematician of his day, Hero (also known as Heron, l.
+10-70 CE) was born and lived in Alexandria.
 Hero was credited with amazing feats in engineering and technology including the first vending machine, the force-pump, and a theatre of automated figures who danced, among his other inventions.

 The Library of Alexandria